melodicore/dfxengine/injector/README.md

 instead and the method will effectively return multiple components.
 The method must declare List specifically, any extending interfaces or implementing classes will be treated as regular dependencies.

-The `@Component` annotation has three parameters.
+The `@Component` annotation has two parameters.
 The value parameter determines the [`InstantiationPolicy`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/InstantiationPolicy.java).
 The default value is `ONCE`, which means that the component will be instantiated at build time and the instance will be used for all components that depend on it.
 If the value is set to `PER_INSTANCE`, the component will instead be instantiated for every component that depends on it.
-The second parameter is `defaultImpl`, a boolean normally set to `false`.
-If it is set to `true`, the component will be flagged as a default implementation.
-Whenever a single component is requested as a dependency but multiple are present, the default implementation components are filtered out and if one remains, that will be used as the dependency.
 The third parameter is `order`, an integer normally set to `0`.
 It determines the order of components in a list when multiple components are requested.
-It also prioritises components when a single component is requested and multiple non-default components are present, where lower value means higher priority.
-An exception is thrown if multiple components have the same lowest value for `order`.
+It also prioritises components when a single component is requested and multiple components are present, where lower value means higher priority.
+An exception is thrown when a single component is requested but multiple components have the same lowest value for `order`.

 ### [`@Inject`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/annotation/Inject.java)